-A: Your club or society will need to successfully elect students into all three signatory positions during the club & society elections period in order to remain active.
+A: Your club or society will need to successfully elect students into all three signatory positions during the club & society elections period or bye-elections period in order to remain active.
 This therefore represents no change from the previous process.